mitogen-hq/mitogen/docs/howitworks.rst

 .. currentmodule:: mitogen.core

-To further avoid round-trips, when a module or package is requested by a child, its bytecode is scanned in the master to find all the module's ``import`` statements, and of those, which associated modules appear to have been loaded in the master's :py:data:`sys.modules`.
+To further avoid round-trips, when a module or package is requested by a child, its bytecode is scanned in the master to find all the module's :keyword:`import` statements, and of those, which associated modules appear to have been loaded in the master's :py:data:`sys.modules`.

-The :py:data:`sys.modules` check is necessary to handle various kinds of conditional execution, for example, when a module's code guards an ``import`` statement based on the active Python runtime version, operating system, or optional third party dependencies.
+The :py:data:`sys.modules` check is necessary to handle various kinds of conditional execution, for example, when a module's code guards an :keyword:`import` statement based on the active Python runtime version, operating system, or optional third party dependencies.

 Before replying to a child's request for a module with dependencies: